On Saturday 16 March, Africa Health Research Institute (AHRI) hosted a science fair and ‘Hip Hop U’ music event at its Somkhele Research Campus.

 Above: Dr Ngcebo Mhlongo, a Research Medical Doctor at AHRI, with AHRI nurse Zandile Nkwanyana, describing their work to young people at the AHRI science fair.

 Above: AHRI study coordinator Vuyiswa Dlamini speaks with participants at the science fair.

 Saturday’s event was the start of a new and exciting partnership between AHRI and young people living in the institute’s research area.

 “We research HIV and TB as well as related diseases such as diabetes and high blood pressure.
 The real crisis in our setting is that young people are at increasing risk of getting HIV as well as other infections such as sexually transmitted infections, and we’ve got to do research which addresses the needs of those young people; that helps us understand and stop those young people being at risk,” said AHRI’s Director, Professor Deenan Pillay.
 “The only way we can do this is to work in partnership with young people.
-We need people far younger than me to tell us how best we can engage, how best we can partner with young people, and how best therefore young people themselves can take control of their lives, can make sure that they are safe, that they grow up healthy and that the next generation of people are not affected by these terrible diseases.”
+We need people far younger than me to tell us how best we can engage, and how best we can partner with young people – therefore young people themselves can take control of their lives, can make sure that they are safe, that they grow up healthy and that the next generation of people are not affected by these terrible diseases.”

-More about the Hip Hop Health process
+More about the Hip Hop U process

 - Problem identification – learners from five schools were given information about five studies that were done by AHRI researchers.
 These studies explored health issues that affect children, adolescents and young adults within their community.